-Today, Old Burying Point Cemetery is a popular tourist destination for those interested in spooky history or gorgeous gravestones and one of teh sighst to see on a Requiem for Salem Walking Ghost Tour.
+Today, Old Burying Point Cemetery is a popular tourist destination for those interested in spooky history or gorgeous gravestones and one of the sights to see on a Requiem for Salem Walking Ghost Tour.

 20. Salem Maritime National Historic Site

-The Salem Maritime National Historic Site was also the first national historic site in the United States, making it a great place to visit for history buffs.
+The Salem Maritime National Historic Site was also the first national historic site in the United States, making it a great place for history buffs.

 Looking for more things to do in historic Salem besides witchcraft history?
 Here are some fun attractions and activities.